EXTREME SAILING SERIES HISTORY

 Out with a bang

-The final race for the Extreme 40s saw Gazprom Team Russia crash into SAP Extreme Sailing knocking them out of the action.
-However, the jury award SAP redress, squeezing them into second.
+The final race for the Extreme 40s saw Gazprom Team Russia crash into SAP Extreme Sailing Team, knocking them out of the action.
+But the jury award SAP Extreme Sailing Team redress, squeezing them into second for the Act.

 Sailor of the Year